 - FOR THE YAKISOBA

-- Hot peppers – I am using bird’s eye peppers, jalapeno and serrano.
+- Hot Peppers.
+I am using bird's eye peppers, jalapeno and serrano.
 Use bell pepper for a milder version.
+You can easily include hotter peppers if you'd like.

 How to Make Yakisoba Noodles - the Recipe Method

-Yakisoba Noodles, Chicken and Sauce.
-Add the noodles, cooked chicken, scallions (green onions) and prepared yakisoba sauce.
-Stir fry for 1-2 minutes to heat through.
+Finally, add the noodles, cooked chicken, scallions (green onions) and yakisoba sauce and stir fry it through to warm.

 Boom!
 Done!
 Your delicious stir fried yakisoba noodles are ready to serve!
 Looks wonderful, doesn't it?
 We love a good chicken stir fry in our home, especially with yakisoba noodles.
 So good!